urbit/urbit/.github/ISSUE_TEMPLATE/design-issue-report.md

 **Expected design behavior**
 A clear and concise description of how you expected the design to behave, look, feel, or be implemented.

 If you are a designer involved directly as the point-person of the observed design issue, please include screenshot(s) of the intended design in your description of expected behavior.
-Link to the associated design if it exists.
+Link to the associated design if it exists (via Figma or otherwise).

+If a textual specification existed to describe the project implementation plan, please include it here.

 If the observed design issue involves an Indigo component mis-implementation, please provide a link to the correct implementation of the component.